 Ido Assaraf

-I build intelligent systems that ship to production — from autonomous AI agents to national-scale healthcare platforms.
+I build intelligent systems that ship to production, from autonomous AI agents to healthcare platforms for Israel's health funds.

 About

-I'm a self-taught AI engineer who went from combat infantry squad leader to tech-leading AI projects at a Big Four firm — in about a year and a half.
+I'm a self-taught AI engineer who went from combat infantry to tech-leading AI projects at a Big Four firm in about a year and a half.

-Today I lead AI engineering at KPMG Israel, building systems that range from workforce intelligence platforms to healthcare claims processing at national scale.
+Today I lead AI engineering at KPMG Israel, building systems that range from government chatbot platforms to healthcare claims validation for Israel's health funds.
 My approach to AI in production is simple: deterministic code does the heavy lifting, AI fills the gaps where rules can't reach.

 Outside of work, I climb boulders and build side projects on my home server.